ahkohd/FigmaThird/README.md

 [![Actions Status](https://github.com/ahkohd/FigmaDither/workflows/ProdBuild/badge.svg)](https://github.com/ahkohd/FigmaDither/workflows/ProdBuild/badge.svg)

-A Figma plugin that helps you to import, lit and use and render 3D models right there in Figma 🙈
+A Figma plugin that lets you import, lit, use and render 3D models right there in Figma 🙈

 # 💡 Features

--   ⚡ A viewport to intreact with 3D models.
+-   ⚡ A viewport to interact with 3D models.
 -   🔥 High resolution and transparent rendering.
 -   😽 Easy to use UI.
 -   ✨ Supports multiple 3D Object model format for import.